 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
+As an Amazon Associate I earn from qualifying purchases.

-Easy recipe …
+Paleo Pumpkin Scones ~ Easy recipe how-to …

 Step 1: I make inexpensive coconut butter in this recipe by simply placing shredded coconut in a food processor or high-powered blender.
+(If you prefer to buy coconut butter, the recipe gives that option, too.)

 Step 2: The remaining ingredients get added on top — a super fun process that’s efficient.
+Or, for store-bought coconut butter, you’ll just mix the ingredients in a large bowl.

 Step 3: Scoop the batter onto your prepared baking sheet.
 And bake!

-What makes Pumpkin Scones healthy
+What makes Paleo Pumpkin Scones healthy

-Yet, they’re so good you’re not going to want to stop at one.
-The first time I made these, we brought them to a friend’s house to share.
 She made fresh, raw whipped cream from their Jersey cow’s milk, and we topped the scones with the cream and their own honey.
-WOW.
 What a lovely breakfast, with sausage on the side.
+(Dairy-free coconut whipped cream would be great, too.)

 Today, as I write, we’re about to eat them with bacon on the side, scrambled eggs and bulletproof coffee.
 Such a special meal that cultivates savoring.